 Lord, thank You that you were with us when we took shelter.
 Thank you for watching over us.
 You were with us, going ahead of us and alongside us, as we made our way to safety.
 You are with us now, too.
-Thank You that You have promised never to leave us or abandon us.
-Thank You that You have promised to provide for our every need every day.
+Thank You that you've promised never to leave us or abandon us.
+Thank You that You've promised to provide for our every need every day.

 Lord, thank You that You are here with us in this unfamiliar place, surrounded by people we don't know, unsure of what lies ahead.
 You know how we long in our hearts to return home and to see the ones we love and miss so deeply.
 Thank You that You will care for them and for us through it all.
-Thank You that You know the plans You have for us, plans to help us and not to harm us, plans to give us hope and a future.
+Thank You that have plans for us, plans to help us and not to harm us, plans to give us hope and a future.

 Stay close to us.
 Help us to find comfort and strength to face each moment.
 Help us to stay close to You.
-Thank You that You are with us today and that You've promised to be with us in every tomorrow.
-Thank You that we are never truly alone because You are with us always.
+Thank You that we are never truly alone because You are always with us.
 You were with us in our hiding places.
 You are with us now in this place.
 You will never leave us.